msmbuilder/msmbuilder/doc/featurization.rst

 Distance Metrics
 ----------------

 Some :ref:`clustering <cluster>` methods let you pass in a custom distance metric.
 In that case, the input to ``fit()`` may be a list of MD trajectories instead of a list of numpy arrays.
-Clustering methods that allow this currently include :class:`~mixtape.cluster.KCenters` and :class:`~mixtape.cluster.LandmarkAgglomerative`.
+Clustering methods that allow this currently include :class:`~msmbuilder.cluster.KCenters` and :class:`~msmbuilder.cluster.LandmarkAgglomerative`.
 See their documentation for details.